kptdev/kpt/docsy/content/en/guides/consumer/get/_index.md

   ports:
 ```

-In this package, the `cockroachdb/cockroachdb-statefulset.yaml` is plain old
+This package contains `cockroachdb/cockroachdb-statefulset.yaml` as plain old
-resource configuration -- nothing special here.
-Other packages may have
+resource configuration (e.g. YAML) -- nothing special here.
+Other kpt packages
-resource configuration which is marked up with metadata as comments that
-kpt can use to provide high-level commands for reading and writing the
-configuration.
+may have configuration which uses comments to attach metadata to
+specific resources or fields.

 ## Apply the package to a cluster